MyGamepedia/Enhanced-Black-Mesa-FGD/README.md

 2. Download [latest](https://github.com/MyGamepedia/Enhanced-Black-Mesa-FGD/releases/latest) version of `Enchanced Black Mesa FGD`.
 3. Drop archive files into your `Black Mesa` folder with files replacement (if it will ask).
 4. Make sure that your `gameinfo.txt` include `hammer` folder and that Hammer use `blackmase.fgd` without the original files from the game files.
-5. Enjoy and report issues!
+5. Enjoy!

-## Can I help ?
+## Possible positions

-Yes, you can.
+### Icon Artist

-Do you want to report an issue ?
-Feels free!
-Report any issues, even if it is really small.
+Artist for point entity icons in Valve or Crowbar Collective style.

-Do you want to create icons for entities ?
-Feels free!
-However, it is important that the style of the icons matches the Valve style or Crowbar Collective style.
+## Contribution

-Do you want to suggest something ?
-Feels free!
-Use issue tracker for this.
+You can test changes and report issues if you find.
+You are also able to add your own changes, using `Pull requests` system.